johndunne2019/pands-project/README.md

 ## My Analysis of the Fisher's Iris Data Set

 In this section I have detailed the analysis that I carried out on the Fisher's Iris data set.
-I have broken down the contents of each file in my repository that has been use to analyse the date set.
+I have broken down the contents of each file in my repository that has been use to analyse the data set.

 **Fishers_Iris_data_set.csv**